 This type of bank helps clients invest their money in profitable business ventures by matching them with companies that need capital to grow and expand their businesses.
 Some investment banks also work as a broker for stocks and bonds for their clients.

 8. Unit Trust Companies

 These financial institutions offer investment plans to individuals and businesses who want to make specific amounts of money in a particular period.
 Clients can benefit from investing in non-liquid assets through these financial institutions.

 An Insurance Company is a type of financial institution that insures the risks of its clients from losing their properties, life, health, and many other losses.

 Clients can enjoy peace of mind knowing that reliable companies insure them for a fee paid regularly until the agreed period ends.

 The insurance company protects its clients from losing assets due to unforeseen circumstances and injuries by insuring them for a fee.

 10. Savings and Loan Associations

-This type of financial institution aims to provide services and products to specific client groups like young adults, senior citizens, people with low income, or even the middle class.
+This financial institution aims to provide services and products to specific client groups like young adults, senior citizens, low-income people, or even the middle class.

 Even though savings and loan associations focus on offering affordable loans to their clients in need, they may still charge high-interest rates for some types of loans depending on the potential risks involved.